CSC510-SE-SAITEJA-MADHUMITHA-SHRUTI/WolfTrackPlus/README.md

 Build a comprehensive Job-Tracker application.

 ### Features
-Keep track of dates, notes, tasks, job details, salaries, locations, and valuable company insights to help users efficiently manage and organize their job application process.
+Keep track of dates, notes, tasks, job details, salaries, locations, and valuable company insights with ease.
+Our Job Application Tracker helps you stay organized and on top of every step in your job application process.

+With WolfTrackPlus, managing your job search has never been easier.
+Say goodbye to missed deadlines and lost details.
+Stay ahead and make your job search journey smooth and successful! 🚀💼
+.

 ### Explore